X01XX/forth-memory-management/README.md

 On deallocation, the first cell of an item is zeroed out, to make use problems apparent.

-The entropy of various allocations, and deallocations, appears in the increasing disorder of the addresses on the stack, which has no effect on the utility, or speed, of the stack-array.
-A win against entropy?
+Allocations, and deallocations, causes the increasing disorder of the addresses on the stack, which has no effect on the utility, or speed, of the stack-array.

 That a stack is used to provide memory management to a stack-based language is sublime.